News

 The stark realities of the need to reduce the carbon content of the built environment have not been lost on key players in the cement and concrete industries, nor by policymakers at all levels of government.

-Working in partnership with industry associations can strengthen the drive for decarbonization and the sharing of information on best practices.
-This is a process that requires open dialogue and a willingness to work cooperatively.
+Working in partnership with industry associations can strengthen the drive for decarbonization and facilitate the sharing of best-practice information.
+This process requires open dialogue and a willingness to work cooperatively.

-Many industry associations have come together to articulate clear messages for policymakers on practical approaches to fundamentally lower the carbon footprint of the built environment and to promote greater resiliency and risk reduction.
+Many industry associations have come together to articulate clear messages for policymakers on practical approaches to reduce the carbon footprint of the built environment fundamentally and to promote greater resilience and risk reduction.

 __________________________

-William Larson is the recently retired Vice President Marketing at CalPortland.
-He also serves as Chairman, of the Steering Committee coordinating the development of the Pacific Northwest Building Resilience Coalition since its inception in October 2016.
+William Larson has been the Chairman of the Pacific Northwest Building Resilience Coalition since its inception in October 2016.

 PNBRC